Escape to a secluded island

 Bengtskär Lighthouse, Turku islands

-The historic beacon – One of the best-known lighthouses in Finland, Bengtskär is the highest lighthouse in the Nordic countries and is rich in history, making a guided tour just about obligatory.
+The historic beacon – One of the best-known lighthouses in Finland, Bengtskär is the tallest lighthouse in the Nordic countries and is rich in history, making a guided tour just about obligatory.
 Bombs and grenades have been hurled at the Bengtskär lighthouse, and battles have been waged inside it.
 After decades of decay, the majestic stone brick lighthouse was reconditioned in 1995.
 The tourism services are family run; the restaurant offers traditional local courses and the six lighthouse keeper’s rooms now serve as accommodation.

 For the latest information visit Bengtskär site.

-Credits: Nora Wilson / Bengtskär Lighthouse
+Credits: Bengtskär Lighthouse, Nora Wilson

 Kylmäpihlaja Lighthouse, Coast of Rauma